 All tuition, fees and deposits are due at the time of registration.
-Students that opt for the deferred tuition payment plan must pay a minimum of 65% of total tuition and fee(s) for the current term, and a deferred tuition fee\ will be assessed.
-Payments may be made by money order, check, debit card, Visa, MasterCard, Discover Card, American Express.
+Students that choose the deferred tuition payment plan must pay a minimum of 65% of total tuition and fee(s) for the current term.
+Payments may be made by money order, check, debit card, Visa, MasterCard, Discover Card, American Express or ATM debit card.